sksundaram-learning/aristotle-metadata-registry/docs/extensions/new_content_type.rst

 file of a Django app.

-Because of the intricate permissions around content with the Aristotle Registry, its recommended that admin pages for new items extend from the ``aristotle.admin.ConceptAdmin`` class.
+Because of the intricate permissions around content with the Aristotle Registry, it's recommended that admin pages for new items extend from the ``aristotle.admin.ConceptAdmin`` class.
 This helps to ensure that there is a consistent ordering of fields, and information is exposed only to the correct users.